neicnordic/puhuri-web/docs/index.md

 Puhuri platform is a set of integrated services for managing access to shared resources in a federated manner.
 This site is aimed at providing a high level technical information about Puhuri service for target stakeholders.

+## Announcements

+### Breaking change in Order API

+In December 2023 a change affecting order management API will be released.
+The exact date will be announced once integrations with service providers are validated.
+[See more details](SDK Guide/order-api-changes/).

+Puhuri Core Beta and Puhuri Core Dev are running the new version, you are welcome to validate your integrations and reach out to [support@puhuri.io](mailto:support@puhuri.io) in case of issues.

 ## Outline

 - [Architecture](architecture.md) provides a top level overview of Puhuri architecture.